MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 Your connector definition file will start with an empty Data Source description.
 You can learn more information about a Data Source in the context of the Power Query SDK from the the article on [handling data access](/powerquery-docs/HandlingDataAccess.md#data-source-kind).

+### Testing

+The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.

-#### Query test File
+#### Additional query test file

 In addition to the extension file, Data Connector projects can have a query file (name.query.pq).
 This file can be used to run test queries within Visual Studio.
 The query evaluation will automatically include your extension code, without having to register your .pqx file, allowing you to call/test any shared functions in your extension code.

 The query file can contain a single expression (for example, `HelloWorld.Contents()`), a `let` expression (such as what Power Query would generate), or a section document.

-### Testing

-The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.
-See [Query File](#query-file) for more details.

 ### Build and deploy